mjhea0/mjhea0.github.com/_posts/2017/2017-12-07-dockerizing-a-react-app.markdown

 $ docker-compose up -d --build
 ```

 Ensure the app is running in the browser and test hot-reloading again.
-Bring down the containers before moving on:
+Bring down the container before moving on:

 ```sh
 $ docker-compose stop